Vulae/software-rasterizer/README.md

-Dispays a .obj file into the console window.
+Displays a .obj file into the console window.
 Felt bored, made this :)

 Donno if I'm going to keep working on this.